OpendataCH/OpenParlDataCH/erDiagram_mermaid.md

 * Rejected (abgelehnt)
 * Withdrawn (zurückgezogen)

 Many parliaments use a local terminology that can be mapped to some "standard types" of events.
-However there are various ways where and how this information is stored and displayed (sometimes in the name of a document, as part of a session protocol, sometime in a larger event text).
+However there are various ways where and how this information is stored and displayed (sometimes in the name of a document, as part of a session protocol, sometimes in a larger event text).

 ## VOTING
 ```mermaid